Drone LiDAR Surveying

-LiDAR stands for Light Detection And Ranging; Drone LiDAR mapping is the creation of topographical surfaces using laser beams to detect changes in the surface.
+LiDAR stands for Light Detection and Ranging.
+LiDAR mapping is the creation of topographical surfaces using laser pulses to detect changes in the surface.
 LiDAR uses laser beams emitted from the sensor at a very high rate; the time taken to return to the sensor is calculated, and the point of contact with the surface or object is recorded.
 LiDAR helps create valuable insights by collecting millions of points that can be used to create detailed 3D models.

 Due to recent technological advancements and reduced sensor and chip sizes, LiDAR can be mounted onto some drones.
 Not all drones can carry the weight of a LiDAR sensor, but the enterprise drones that we use can carry several different models of LiDAR units.

-Drone LiDAR surveying differs from Photogrammetry used in our Aerial Surveys, which cannot see bare earth where vegetation or tree canopies exist.
-Photogrammetry uses images stitched together and georeferenced, LiDAR user’s laser beams.
+Drone LiDAR surveying differs from the photogrammetry used in our aerial surveys, which cannot see bare earth where vegetation or tree canopies exist.
+Photogrammetry uses images stitched together and georeferenced from LiDAR user’s laser beams.
 Laser technology uses multiple returns to penetrate the vegetation until the hard surface is reached.

 Terrestrial laser scanning has been used in construction for many years, and aerial laser scanning is somewhat newer due to the size and weight of LiDAR units.
 Recent technological advances have allowed smaller, lighter units to be mounted on planes and drones, allowing for high-density aerial scans.